Fertility and Infertility

 - Fallopian tube obstruction

 Fertility is not something that usually comes to mind when it comes to men’s health issues.
 However, stats show that 35-40 percent of all fertility issues are male conditions.
 Studies have shown acupuncture and Chinese herbs are very effective at improving sperm quality and the instructional integrity of the sperm.
-Therefore, many acupuncturists who focus on fertility issues treat both the male and the female as a team.
+For men, Sol Nutrition’s Super Swimmers herbal supplements are a great addition to any prescribed treatments and women can benefit from Ovulation Support supplements.
+Many acupuncturists who focus on fertility issues treat both the male and the female as a team.

 Lifestyle & Dieting